Sun, Surf, and CTV: Summer Marketing Has Returned

 The biggest winner of them all was ecommerce, which saw increases by as much as 145%.
 We also saw an overall trend towards value and convenience – more than ever before in light of the pandemic.
 Any brand utilizing free shipping offers were certainly in for a treat:

 We also analyzed our own data across the MNTN network across all verticals and drove twice as many conversions through Performance TV in Q4 2020 versus Q4 2019.
-But, it wasn’t just the holiday season that was prompting these results (which you can read about here), it was also the way in which they were communicating to their users, through Connected TV.
+But, it wasn’t just the holiday season that was prompting these results, it was also the way in which they were communicating to their users, through Connected TV.
 We can’t say we’re surprised given the rise in viewership.
 Today, 80% of CTV viewers regularly watch ad-supported content, and 82% of US households own at least one internet-connected TV device – numbers which have been on the rise over the past few years.

 Now that digital advertising’s secret is out, what advice should advertisers heed when setting up their CTV retargeting and prospecting campaigns?
 Keep on reading.